-We have reviewed management of United Parcel Service, Inc.'s assertion that the sustainability disclosures in the 2018 Global Reporting Initiative (GRI) Content Index referenced within the 2018 Corporate Sustainability Progress Report of United Parcel Service, Inc. (the "Company") for the year ended December 31, 2018 are presented in accordance with the Global Reporting Initiative Sustainability Reporting Standards under its Comprehensive option (the "GRI Standards - Comprehensive option").
+We have reviewed management of United Parcel Service, Inc.'s (the "Company") assertion that the sustainability disclosures in the 2019 Global Reporting Initiative ("GRI") Content Index of United Parcel Service, Inc. (the "Company") for the year ended December 31, 2019 are presented in accordance with the Global Reporting Initiative Sustainability Reporting Standards under its Comprehensive option (the "GRI Standards - Comprehensive option").
 The Company's management is responsible for its assertion.
 Our responsibility is to express a conclusion on management's assertion based on our review.

-Our review was conducted in accordance with attestation standards established by the American Institute of Certified Public Accountants (AICPA) in AT-C section 105, Concepts Common to All Attestation Engagements, and AT-C section 210, Review Engagements.
+Our review was conducted in accordance with attestation standards established by the American Institute of Certified Public Accountants ("AICPA") in AT-C Section 105, Concepts Common to All Attestation Engagements, and AT-C Section 210, Review Engagements.
 Those standards require that we plan and perform the review to obtain limited assurance about whether any material modifications should be made to management's assertion in order for it to be fairly stated.
 A review is substantially less in scope than an examination, the objective of which is to obtain reasonable assurance about whether management's assertion is fairly stated, in all material respects, in order to express an opinion.
 Accordingly, we do not express such an opinion.
 We believe that our review provides a reasonable basis for our conclusion.